py5coding/py5book/content/live_coding.md

 This function will always return 0 when not running through py5's live coding feature.

-TODO: mention above the default filenames of the keyboard shortcut stuff.

 ### Concrete Example

 TODO: ?
 How to best use the control functions?
+What kind of example to use here?